junleen/ViCoFace/README.md

 ### Implementation
 We test our model on `Pytorch 1.13.1+cuda11.3` and `Python 3.7`.
 Please install related packages via `pip install -r requirements.txt`.

+Please download the face detection model [ckpt](https://drive.google.com/file/d/1pWRxqvGOJwFEPf72Sn-qTkHaKVgq7uLq/view?usp=sharing) and put it under `face_det/ibug/face_detection/retina_face/weights`.

-Checkpoint: The requests for code would be carefully assessed to ensure responsible use and non-commercial aims.
+[Checkpoint](): The requests for code would be carefully assessed to ensure responsible use and non-commercial aims.
 Please send me an email to request the pre-trained models.